-Description of the evaluation activity Context Learning Objective(s) Evaluation criteria Due Date (date assignment is due or exam date) Weighting (%) Exam #1 Individual Up to 2 hours 1.1 to 1.6, 2.1 to 2.3, 5,1 to 5.3 General points Security Veracity and Validity of Statements Quality of content and completeness Appropriate use of terminology.
-Understanding of the functioning and accuracy of the explanation Week 7 15% Exam #2 Individual or in groups Up to 2 hours.
+Description of the evaluation activity Context Learning Objective(s) Evaluation criteria Due Date (date assignment is due or exam date) Weighting (%) Exam #1 Verification of knowledge appropriation from weeks 1 to 6 Written and in person exam.
+Individual Up to 2 h.
+1.1 to 1.6, 2.1 to 2.3, 5,1 to 5.3 General points Security Veracity and Validity of Statements Quality of content and completeness Appropriate use of terminology.
+Understanding of the functioning and accuracy of the explanation Week 7 15% Exam #2 Terminal course exam Verificaion of knowledge appropriation from weeks 1 to Written and in person exam.
+Individual or in groups Up to 2 h.
 All General Points Security Veracity and Validity of Statements Quality of content and completeness Appropriate use of terminology.
-Understanding of the functioning and accuracy of the explanation Weeks 15 25%
+Understanding of the functioning and accuracy of the explanation Weeks 14 25%